 Dr. Knight specializes in African American literature and print culture at the turn of the twentieth century.
 Her teaching and scholarship favors interdisciplinarity, as she aims to expand the canon with lesser known authors and bring new perspectives to well-known ones.
-She is currently researching the early twentieth-century African American book trade.
+She is currently editing a critical edition of Pauline Hopkins’s novel, Hagar’s Daughter, for Broadview Press, and researching the early twentieth-century African American book trade.

 - B.A., Spelman College, 1993, summa cum laude

 Dr. Knight is currently researching the African American book publishing trade at the turn of the twentieth century.
 More specifically, she is researching the Colored Co-operative Publishing Company, a black-owned publisher based in Boston in the early 1900s.
 Her work examines the peculiar nature of disseminating literature to African Americans at a time when many publishers either took this reading audience for granted or simply assumed it did not exist.